Meet the President

 Meet The President

-Dr. Adela de la Torre became the 9th president of San Diego State University in 2018, following a distinguished career of more than three decades as an accomplished economist, public-health researcher and higher-education leader in both California and Arizona.
-A proud Chicana, she is the first woman and first Latina to serve as the president of the university.
+Dr. Adela de la Torre became the ninth president of San Diego State University in 2018, following a distinguished career of more than three decades as an accomplished economist, public-health researcher and higher-education leader in California and Arizona.
+Under her leadership, SDSU has consistently ranked among the top institutions in the nation for applications received and has set new records in enrollment and national rankings, now serving nearly 40,000 students each year.
+It also has reached new heights and broken records with its athletic success, regional expansion, and economic and community impact.

 Global Perspective, Greater Impact